Welcome to University Student Housing!

 • Crash bars on all exit doors.

-• All exterior doors in the University Student Housing system are monitored for proper closure and alarmed to alert staff when not secured
+• All exterior doors in the University Student Housing system are monitored for proper closure and alarmed to alert staff when not secured.
+The success of our hall security system depends on everyone who resides in our communities thinking “safety first.”

-Students are responsible for the keys and/or keyless entry device (CatCard) issued to them by the University.
-Students are not permitted to give their University keys, CatCard, or mailbox key to any individual except for a University representative acting in the scope of their responsibility.
+• Students are responsible for the keys and/or keyless entry device (CatCard) issued to them by the university.
+Students are not permitted to give their university keys, CatCard, or mailbox key to any individual except for a university representative acting in the scope of their responsibility.

 Building Access

-• Assisting others’ entry into a building or space they would not otherwise have access to is prohibited and will lead to serious disciplinary action including potential eviction from the Residence Halls.
+• Assisting others’ entry into a building or space they would not otherwise have access to is prohibited and will lead to serious disciplinary action including potential eviction from the residence halls.
 Entry or exit through windows is considered unauthorized entry and is prohibited.

 • Do not prop or otherwise obstruct the normal operation of any security door in the residence halls.
-Propped doors put the residents’ safety, privacy and property at risk.
+Propped doors put the residents’ safety, privacy, and property at risk.
 A door is considered propped when any student provides entry without a key or proper access or uses an object to prevent the closing of the door.
 This includes exterior doors and doors on your residence hall floor or throughout your hall.

-• Students are also prohibited from accessing the residence halls prior to the official published date for Hall Opening, after the date for Hall Closing, or during break periods (Fall, Winter, and Spring) without specific authorization.
+• Students are also prohibited from accessing the residence halls prior to the official published date for Hall Opening, after the date for Hall Closing, or during winter break without specific authorization.

-• Students are prohibited from entering restricted access areas in non-emergency situations without prior permission from a University staff member.
-Restricted access areas may include, but are not limited to: front desk areas, offices, any/all entrance way overhangs, residence hall roofs, Roskie Hall 2nd floor ledge, Roskie Hall and Headwaters Complex basements, storage rooms and Quads’ fire escapes.
+• Students are prohibited from entering restricted access areas in non-emergency situations without prior permission from a university staff member.
+Restricted access areas may include, but are not limited to: front desk areas, offices, any/all entrance way overhangs, residence hall roofs, Roskie Hall 2nd floor ledge, Roskie Hall and Headwaters Complex basements, storage rooms, and Quads’ fire escapes.

 Building Safety

 • Under no circumstances are students to sit on windowsills, climb/lean out of windows, or be on exterior window ledges.
-Students also are not permitted to climb on residence hall buildings, handrails, ledges, or roofs.
+Students also are not permitted to climb on residence hall buildings, hand rails, ledges, or roofs.

 • Students are prohibited from throwing any object out of room windows, or the window of any public area or lounge in the building.